melvinversluijs/ionic4-openalpr-sample/README.md

 This sample project will be used to demonstrate the usage of the [Cordova OpenALPR plugin](https://github.com/iMicknl/cordova-plugin-openalpr).

+## 🚫 This repository is no longer actively maintained. 🚫

 ## Usage

 1. Go to the root of the project using a terminal.